MultiTechSystems/pelion-example/README.md

 This is a simplified example with the following features:
 - Mbed OS 5.14.1 and Pelion Device Management Client 4.0.0
 - Support for FW Update
-- 200 lines of code + credential sources

 # Developer guide